edvanburen/twosigma/cran-comments.md

 4. Added tests for all eight exported functions in "tests/testthat/test-twosigma.R"

-5. Removed the case in which a user's global options were changed from the function twosigmag.R (commented line 99), and removed the function twosigmag_ttest.R entirely from the package (also had previously modified a user's global options)
+5. Removed the case in which a user's global options were changed from the function twosigmag.R (commented line 99), and removed the function twosigmag_ttest.R entirely from the package (it had also had previously modified a user's global options)